-Mutations can be classified according to the nature of change in the DNA sequence.
+Mutations can be classified according to the nature of the change in the DNA sequence.
+All 4 types of mutation, along with their comparison, are discussed below in the table:

 Also Read:

-Mutation can be due to a variety of sources and broadly can be put under spontaneous and induced mutations.
+Mutations can be due to a variety of sources and can be broadly categorised into spontaneous and induced mutations.
+A basic comparison between both of them is discussed below:

 It is the change in the DNA sequence, which can occur either of its own accord or through induction via assorted chemicals, radiation, or biological agents.
 The spontaneous mutation happens due to intrinsic replication errors and tautomeric shifts, and the induced one because of mutagen actions.